-Consistent with GASB No. 67/68, plan assets are included in financial reporting.
-The June 30, 2023 asset amount offsets the total pension liability to yield the plan's net pension liability.
 Effective July 1, 2020, legislation signed into law created a trust arrangement for assets dedicated to paying TESCRP benefits to plan members.
 Contributions previously paid to and accumulated by DRS beginning January 1, 2012 were transferred into the trust when this legislation became effective.
-As a result, the Residential Services is now applying accounting guidance for single employer plans that have trusted assets and reports the pension liability net of plan assets as of June 30, 2023.
-The components of the Residential Services' liability were as follows:
+As a result, the College is now applying accounting guidance for single employer plans that have trusted assets and report the pension liability net of plan assets.